Coffee Fellowship - Every Sunday Morning!

 Anyone needing a ride to church can call Vic Gehling at 618-876-8842

-The Men’s Group meets every second Saturday and fourth Tuesday of the month at 8:00 a.m. in the Fellowship Hall.
+The Men’s Group meets every third Saturday of the month at 8:00 a.m. in the Fellowship Hall.

 Baby Quilts are available through the quilters for $45 each.
 Please talk with Luan Briner if you are interested 877-3556.